Abhinav-Anil-5670/donation_platform/README.md

 ## Overview

-This project is a comprehensive donation platform built for the "She Can Foundation".
+This project is a comprehensive donation platform.
 It allows anonymous users to make donations and empowers foundation interns to track their fundraising efforts through a unique referral system.
 The application is built with a modern tech stack and follows best practices for security, data integrity, and user experience.

 The core data model consists of three main collections:
 - **Users:** Internal staff or interns with authentication and referral data.